DNN-Chip Predictor: An Analytical Performance Predictor for DNN Accelerators with Various Dataflows and Hardware Architectures: Abstract

 \section{Abstract}

 The recent breakthroughs in deep neural networks (DNNs) have spurred a tremendously increased demand for DNN accelerators.
 However, designing DNN accelerators is non-trivial as it often takes months/years and requires cross-disciplinary knowledge.
 To enable fast and effective DNN accelerator development, we propose \textit{DNN-Chip Predictor}, an analytical performance predictor which can accurately predict DNN accelerators' energy, throughput, and latency prior to their actual implementation.
 Our \textit{Predictor} features two highlights: (1) its analytical performance formulation of DNN ASIC/FPGA accelerators facilitates fast design space exploration and optimization; and (2) it supports DNN accelerators with different algorithm-to-hardware mapping methods (i.e., dataflows) and hardware architectures.
 Experiment results based on 2 DNN models and 3 different ASIC/FPGA implementations show that our \textit{DNN-Chip Predictor}'s predicted performance differs from those of chip measurements of FPGA/ASIC implementation by no more than 17.66\% when using different DNN models, hardware architectures, and dataflows.
-We will release code upon acceptance.
+The codes are available at \url{https://github.com/RICE-EIC/DNN-Chip-Predictor}.